ashleysullins/TourGuidePDX/README.md

 # Tour Guide PDX

-##### Your guide for all things Portland, 10/30/15
+##### Your guide for all things Portland, 11/20/15

 ## Description

 New to Portland?
 Visiting for fun?
 This application will help you make the most of your time in PDX.
-Includes: <br><br>
+Includes: <br>

 - Helpful tips for getting around town
 - Popular attractions in the area